Accidental Death and Dismemberment (AD&D) Insurance

-Accidental death and dismemberment (AD&D) insurance pays you a lump sum amount if the death and dismemberment is direct result of an accident.
+Accidental death and dismemberment (AD&D) insurance pays a lump sum amount in the event of death and dismemberment due to an accident.

-In the event of death of an insured, the amount will be paid to the beneficiary.
+If the insured party dies, the amount will be paid to a beneficiary.

-Accident death and dismemberment insurance can also be added as a rider for many travel insurance policies, check with your travel insurance advisor.
+Accidental death and dismemberment insurance can be added as a rider for many travel insurance policies, so be sure to check with your travel insurance advisor.

 AD&D insurance may not cover you under following circumstances: